-Attention Fashionistas: International designers present their latest collections in the German capital during the Mercedes Benz Fashion Week (known in German as Berliner Modewoche).
-Find out what’s "in" at runway shows, trade fairs, exhibitions, and parties.
+Attention Fashionistas: International designers present their latest collections in Berlin during Berlin Fashion Week.
+Known in German as Berliner Modewoche, find out what’s "in" and experimental at the runway shows and watch professionals at the trade fairs, exhibitions, and parties.

-Cologne is home to one of the oldest and most vital gay communities in Germany, and its annual celebration, Cologne Pride, is one of the largest gay and lesbian events in the country.
+Cologne is home to one of the oldest and most vibrant gay communities in Germany.
+The annual celebration, Cologne Pride, is one of the largest gay and lesbian events in the country.

-Highlights of the festivities include a colorful gay pride parade with more than 120 floats parading through the historic center of Cologne.
+Highlights of the festivities include a colorful pride parade with more than 120 floats marching through the historic center of the city.
 Parties, panel discussions, and a street festival complete the weekend.

 The festival retells the town's story and traditionally dressed children are given bright bags of sweets during a joyful procession.
 Adults also put on traditional dress and carry flowers to celebrate their beautiful town.

 The festivities take place in the heart of Berlin and ends by looping around the Siegessäule (Victory Column or "Golden Else") in the Tiergarten — a city landmark that has become a symbol for gay Berlin.
-Home to sunbathing nudes throughout the year, the nudes are on floats, in genital revealing costumes, and dancing down the street during the CSD Parade.
+The park holds sunbathing nudes throughout the warmer months, but on this day you can find naked people on the floats, dancing in the parade, and in the crowd.

 It is the world's largest Wagner Festival and sells out every year since it opened in 1876.
-Wagner fans get their tickets years in advance to enjoy some of the composer's best operas from The Ring Cycle to Parsifal. (complete program found here).
-They are performed in a specially designed opera house, the Festspielhaus, which was built under Wagner's supervision.
+Wagner fans often get their tickets years in advance to enjoy some of the composer's best operas.
+Performances are in a specially designed opera house, the Festspielhaus, which was built under Wagner's supervision.

-Bring the whole family for classic Ferris Wheels and carousels, thrilling roller coasters and live concerts.
-Schedule a visit for every Friday night when fireworks light up the night around 10:30.
-Best of all, visiting the DOM is free.
+Bring the whole family for classic carnival rides, thrilling roller coasters, and live concerts.
+Plan a visit on Friday night when fireworks light up the night.